lmcinnes/umap/README.rst

 * Scalability for millions of data points
 * Rich information display on hover
 * Shareable UMAPs via URL links to your embeddings and data maps in Atlas

-For a complete example, see the :doc:`nomic_atlas_example` guide in the documentation.

 ----------------
 Help and Support